interrupter/template/README.md

  data-not-[hereProccessorExpression]="[hereAttributeExpression]"

- result of attribute expression will be handed to proccessor with additional params if they defined in proccessor expression proccessor is just function inside notTemplate.prototype
+ result of attribute expression will be handed to proccessor with additional params if they defined in proccessor expression proccessor is just function inside notTemplate.prototype.proccessorsLib

 #few standart variants